Holiday scores 28; Pelicans top Wizards without Williamson

 TIP-INS

-Pelicans: Made 6 of 12 3-pointers in the third quarter. … Frank Jackson had a +30 plus/minus score.
-He finished with 13 points in just over 20 minutes. … Derrick Favors had 12 points and 10 rebounds.
+Pelicans: Made 6 of 12 3-pointers in the third quarter. … Derrick Favors had 12 points and 10 rebounds. … Frank Jackson had a +30 plus/minus score.
+He finished with 13 points in just over 20 minutes. … Got away with committing 18 turnovers.

 UP NEXT